mpv-player/mpv/DOCS/man/en/options.rst

     :2: volume + seek + timer + percentage
     :3: volume + seek + timer + percentage + total time

---osd-margin-x=<size>
+--osd-margin-x=<size>, --sub-text-margin-x=<size>
-    Left and right screen margin for the OSD in scaled pixels (see ``--osd-font-size`` for details).
+    Left and right screen margin for the OSD/subs in scaled pixels (see ``--osd-font-size`` for details).

     This option specifies the distance of the OSD to the left, as well as at